apollographql/apollo-client/.api-reports/api-report-cache.api.md

 // @public (undocumented)
 export function makeVar<T>(value: T): ReactiveVar<T>;

+// Warning: (ae-forgotten-export) The symbol "Prettify" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "RemoveMaskedMarker" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "DataMasking" needs to be exported by the entry point index.d.ts
 //